Bucolic Ukraine forest is site of mass grave exhumation | Law-Order

 The lush green beauty of a pine forest with singing birds contrasted with the violent deaths of newly discovered victims of Russia's war in Ukraine, as workers exhumed bodies from another mass grave near the town of Bucha on Kyiv's outskirts.
 The hands of several victims were tied behind their backs.
 The gruesome work of digging up the remains coincided with the Ukrainian police chief's report that authorities have opened criminal investigations into the killings of more than 12,000 people since Russia' invaded Ukraine on February 24.
 Workers wearing white hazmat suits and masks used shovels to exhume bodies from the soil of the forest, marking each section with small yellow numbered signs on the ground.
 The bodies, covered in cloth and dirt, attracted flies.

 National police chief Igor Klimenko told the Interfax-Ukraine news agency on Monday that criminal investigations into the deaths of more than 12,000 Ukrainians included some found in mass graves.
-He said the mass killings of people also took place from snipers firing from tanks and armored personnel carriers.
-Bodies were found lying on streets and in their homes, as well as in mass graves.
+He said the mass killings also were done by snipers firing from tanks and armored personnel carriers.
+Bodies were found lying on streets and homes, as well as in mass graves.
 He didn't specify how many of the more than 12,000 were civilians and how many were military.

 Complete information about the number of bodies in mass graves or elsewhere isn't known, Ukrainian President Volodymyr Zelenskyy told the American Jewish Committee on Sunday.
-He cited the killings of two children who died with their parents in the basement of an apartment building in Mariupol in a Russian bombing.
+He cited the case of two children who died with their parents in the basement of an apartment building in Mariupol in a Russian bombing.
 Zelenskyy, who is Jewish and lost relatives in the Holocaust, asked: “Why is this happening in 2022?
 This is not the 1940s.
-How could mass killings, torture, burned cities, and filtration camps set up by the Russian military in the occupied territories resembling Nazi concentration camps come true?”
+How could mass killings, torture, burned cities, and filtration camps set up by the Russian military in the occupied territories resembling Nazi concentration camps come true?” ___ MORE STORIES ON THE RUSSIA-UKRAINE WAR: — The battle of Donbas could prove decisive in Ukraine war — Mexican president slams NATO policy in Ukraine — Japan philanthropic group begins fundraising for Ukrainians ___ OTHER DEVELOPMENTS: Ukrainian President Volodymyr Zelensky said Ukrainian forces had driven the Russians out of more than 1,000 settlements since the war began, and he vowed Monday they would liberate all occupied territory, including Crimea, which Russia annexed in 2014.
+In his nightly video address, he said the battle over the Donbas “will surely go down in military history as one of the most brutal battles in and for Europe.”
+“The price of this battle for us is very high,” he said.
+“It's just terrible.”
+The total war front in the country, he said, is now 2,500 kilometers long (1,550 miles).

+___ Amnesty International, in a report Monday, accused Russia of indiscriminate use of banned cluster munitions in strikes on Kharkiv, killing and wounding hundreds of civilians.
+Kharkiv, Ukraine's second-largest city, has been subject to intensive shelling since Russia began attacking Ukraine.
+“The repeated use of widely banned cluster munitions is shocking, and a further indication of utter disregard for civilian lives,'' said Donatella Rovera, Amnesty International's senior crisis response adviser. ''The Russian forces responsible for these horrific attacks must be held accountable for their actions, and victims and their families must receive full reparations.”
+The report cited doctors in Kharkiv hospitals who showed researchers distinctive fragments they had removed from patients' bodies, as well as survivors and witnesses of the attacks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)